How to Make Sure All Your Computer Hardware is Compatible

 When looking at what RAM is capable of, your biggest concern is speed.
 For DDR4 (the current generation of RAM), the stock speed is maxed out at 2133Mhz.
 Anything after this is technically an overclock.

 When RAM is rated over 2133Mhz, it’s not a stock speed.
 In that case, it’s letting you know it’s rated to be overclocked to that specified speed.
-If buying RAM rated for higher than 2133Mhz make sure and check that your processor supports that speed.
+When buying RAM with speeds higher than 2133Mhz, ensure your motherboard supports it.

 When searching for RAM, you may see mention of it being compatible with either AMD or Intel processors.
-Don’t worry, this doesn’t mean that one won’t work for the other.
+Don’t worry, they are still compatible with either, and this is usually just marketing for an overclocked speed.

 Often RAM will come with two “XMP” profiles set by the manufacturer that’s optimized for a specific processor.
 Most processors of either brand will usually work with these profiles, although sometimes may need a little tweaking for higher rated speeds.

-RAM also commonly comes in single, double, and quadruple channel kits, allowing more bandwidth.
-While double and quadruple channel RAM is mostly standard, double check that your motherboard is compatible.
+RAM also commonly comes in double or quadruple channel kits, allowing more bandwidth.
+While double and quadruple channel RAM is mostly standard, double-check which your motherboard supports.

-Graphics cards not only often give you the biggest boost in performance for gaming, but are often the most forgiving part of your build.
+Graphics cards give you the most significant boost in performance for graphics and gaming but are often the most forgiving part of your build.
 Forgiving concerning compatibility, not your wallet; graphics cards are expensive.

 No Sockets; Just PCIe